giantswarm/coredns-warnlist-plugin/README.md

 You can then run the compiled `coredns` binary locally with `./coredns -dns.port "1053"`

+`make build` works too and writes `coredns-warnlist-plugin` (it needs `gitsemver` on the PATH to stamp the version); `make test` runs the unit tests with the race detector where a C toolchain is available.

 ### Local development

 To compile using a local copy of the plugin, clone `github.com/coredns/coredns`, modify plugin.cfg as described above, and add a `replace` directive to `go.mod`: